GuMiner/DPC-experiments/Readme.md

    - Specify "--device <device_type>" to use a different device.
    - Specify "--input <input-file>" to specify a different fan to test the performance of.

+### Running on DevCloud
+1. Build using the "Building in DevCloud" section below.
+2. `make run` to run locally.

 ## Building
 Either download DPCDemo from (this link TODO) or build it using the steps below